axemonkey/blog.clivemurray.com/src/posts/2017/clives-album-of-the-year-1988.md

 The acoustic songs I like more, although "One in a Million" does have its own problems, lyrically speaking.

 But it's the fake live thing that irritates me enough to discount **GN'R Lies** from the 1988 shortlist.
 So there you are.

+[^differences]: It's more usually called "creative differences", which is a well-known euphemism for "two or more members of the band despised each other and could no longer work together".